Lady Haig’s Poppy Factory

 After the First Wold War, Field Marshall Earl Haig dedicated his life to helping ex-servicemen and women.

-John McCrae’s poem In Flanders Fields, written during the Frist World War inspired American Moina Michael to have the idea of the poppy as a symbol of remembrance.
-Working with Earl Haig the first Poppy Appeal took place in 1921.
-In 1926 Lady Haig established the Lady Haig Poppy factory in Edinburgh.
+John McCrae’s poem, In Flanders Fields, written during the Frist World War inspired American Moina Michael to use the poppy as a symbol of remembrance.
+Working with Earl Haig the first Poppy Appeal took place in 1921, and in 1926 Lady Haig established the Lady Haig Poppy factory in Edinburgh.

-Each year the Royal British Legion Scotland honour the contribution of the Field Marshall at the Founders Day Service at Dryburgh.
+Each year the Royal British Legion Scotland honours the contribution of the Field Marshall at the Founders Day Service at Dryburgh Abbey.